mfeyx/svelte-parcel/README.md

 ## Tests

-_NOTE: Current open issue in jest-transform-svelte when adding preprocessor tests get stuck in an infinite loop (works in Wallaby though), ref: https://github.com/rspieker/jest-transform-svelte/issues/12_
+_NOTE: Current open issue in jest-transform-svelte when adding preprocessor tests get stuck in an infinite loop (works in Wallaby though), [Current issue](https://github.com/rspieker/jest-transform-svelte/issues/12_)

 I prefer running my tests using Wallaby, but if you prefer plain old command line, just type the following to run your tests: